-While technological change in the administration sector is demanding office managers with an ability to adapt to new systems, success in the role still relies heavily on strong interpersonal skills.
-Candidates who have a history of successful interactions with key stakeholders and who are excellent communicators are in a position to leverage a more competitive Office Manager salary.
+Technology is reshaping office administration, and an Office Manager salary can hinge on a candidate’s ability to adapt to new systems.
+That said, success in the role still relies heavily on strong interpersonal skills.
+Office managers with a history of successful interactions with key stakeholders, and who are excellent communicators are in a position to leverage a more competitive salary.

 In the Robert Half Salary Guide, salaries are broken down by percentiles.
 This allows you to see how different skills, experience and qualifications – along with different roles, can shape an Office Manager salary.

 This Office Manager salary percentile applies to candidates with entry-level or less than typical experience.
 Good communications skills will be necessary to answer and screen incoming phone calls.
 A strong organisational ability is essential as responsibilities are likely to include photocopying, checking and distributing mail, ordering office supplies, and scheduling and coordinating meetings.

 This salary percentile applies to office managers with few years of experience and the ability to work unsupervised across a range of tasks.
 Candidates may have completed tertiary qualifications such as a Cert III in Business Administration, and must be able to multi-task and anticipate the needs of different departments to ensure the smooth functioning of the workplace.
 This salary percentile may also apply in industries where there is moderate demand for talent.

 This Office Manager salary percentile calls for more than typical experience in what may be a fairly complex role.
 Candidates will need outstanding IT skills in Word, Excel, PowerPoint and Outlook.
 Excellent verbal and written communication skills are essential for liaison with internal and external stakeholders.
 Experience working with suppliers, organising team events, and managing appointments will be a plus in this salary percentile